embark-framework/embark-site/source/docs/contracts_testing.md

 Pass the `--gasDetails` option to `embark test` to have the gas cost printed for each contract deployment.

+By default, tests are run using an Ethereum simulator (ganache).
+You can use the `--node` option to change that behavior.
+Passing `--node embark` to `embark test` will use the Ethereum node associated with an already running embark process.
+You can also specify a custom endpoint, for example:
+`embark test --node ws://localhost:8556`.

 Embark includes a testing library to run & test your contracts in <abbr title="Ethereum Virtual Machine">EVM</abbr> quickly.
 <pre><code class="javascript">// test/simple_storage_spec.js
 /*global contract, config, it, embark, assert, web3*/